Constraints on Loryons in a Two Higgs Doublet Model: Loryons coupled to a 2HDM

 We can treat the three scalar degrees of freedom in these representations as a triplet vector $\phi^a$ (where $a=1, 2, 3$) under the $SO(3)$ group associated with the diagonal $SU(2)_V$ group.
 The relevant interactions with the physical Higgs states take the same form as Eq.~\eqref{eq:chcH11}, summed over the triplet components: \beq \ML \supset -\ha \, v \, c_h \phi^a\phi^a h - \ha \, v \, c_H \phi^a\phi^a H, \eeq where the coupling coefficients $c_h$ and $c_H$ are defined exactly as in the $[1, 1]$ case.

 These states decompose under the SM gauge group $SU(2)_L \times U(1)_Y$ as follows: \begin{itemize} \item {\bf $[1, 3]_0$ Representation}: This transforms as an $SU(2)_L$ singlet.
 However, unlike the simple neutral singlet in Section~\ref{sec:LR11}, this representation splits into three states with distinct hypercharges $Y = (-1, 0, +1)$.
-Consequently, this multiplet yields one neutral scalar (real) and an electrically charged scalar (complex). \item {\bf $[3, 1]_0$ Representation}: This transforms as a standard $SU(2)_W$ triplet with zero hypercharge ($Y=0$).
-This multiplet also contains one neutral scalar and one electrically charged scalar. \end{itemize} For a physical Loryon potential the coefficient of the quartic self-coupling is positive, which guarantees $m_V^2>0$, and the Loryons do not acquire a vacuum expectation value.
+Consequently, this multiplet yields one neutral scalar (real) and an electrically charged scalar (complex). \item {\bf $[3, 1]_0$ Representation}: This transforms as a standard $SU(2)_L$ triplet with zero hypercharge ($Y=0$).
+This multiplet also contains one neutral scalar and one electrically charged scalar. \end{itemize} For a physical Loryon potential the coefficient of the quartic self-coupling is positive; moreover, we are explicitly considering Loryons that do not acquire a vacuum expectation value, which inherently requires $m_V^2 > 0$.
 As a result, the structure of the scalar potential is identical to the $[1,1]$ case.

 Compared to the $[1,1]_{0,1}$ representations, this case includes a larger number of Loryon states, which raises the dimensionality of the $[a_0]$ matrix considerably.
 However, different Loryon states are related to each other via $SU(2)_L \times SU(2)_R$ transformations, and it is therefore sufficient to only consider a subset of processes such that all remaining processes are equivalent to them via these transformations.
 A similar logic can be applied to the Higgs degrees of freedom such as $A$ or $H^{\pm}$.
 Therefore, to simplify the analysis, we limit ourselves to only considering neutral external states when calculating the $[a_0]$ matrix.
 With this restriction, the calculation of the unitarity bounds becomes identical to the $[1,1]_{0,1}$ representations, shown in Figures~\ref{fig:LR11Yf05} and~\ref{fig:LR11Yf0.6}.
 There being one charged scalar in the $[1,3]_0$ and $[3,1]_0$ representations, the Higgs decay bounds are also identical to those of the $[1,1]_{1}$ representation, also shown in the same figures.